 Update Fixtures

-Paint Walls to Modern Colors
+Paint Walls with Modern Colors

 Stage Your House

 You can stage your house with the furniture you already have.
 While hiring a professional can be an option, it’s easy enough to DIY home staging.
 Start by removing clutter.
 Take personal photographs off the walls or keep them to a minimum.
-It’s important for people to be able to envision themselves in the home and having family photos everywhere can make this difficult.
+People need to be able to envision themselves in the home, and having family photos everywhere can make this difficult.

 Remove bulky furniture, if possible, especially in rooms that already feel cramped.
 Put away half of the clothes in your closets.
 Most people pack their closets full and often have clothing that they don’t wear all the time.
 By doing this, you’ll make the storage spaces feel more spacious.
 Move furniture around the rooms to allow for an open flow.
-Putting tall things on a wall that’s the furthest from the main entry can leave that space feeling larger and draw your eye through the room.
+Putting tall things on a wall the furthest from the main entry can leave that space feeling larger and draw your eye through the room.

 Paint Your Cabinets